-Born in New York City, the son of a Czech architect and Viennese writer, Gary Komarin is a risk taker in contemporary painterly abstraction.
+Born in New York City, the son of a Czech architect and Viennese writer, Gary Komarin is a risk-taker in contemporary painterly abstraction.

-Komarin’s stalwart images have an epic quality that grip the viewer with the idea that he or she is looking at a contemporary description of something timeless.
+Komarin’s stalwart images have an epic quality that grips the viewer with the idea that he or she is looking at a contemporary description of something timeless.
 For painter Gary Komarin, abstraction has never been a formal dead end.
-Rather, it has allowed him to challenge the limitations of the style–to make painting ‘include more’ precisely because a recognizable image excludes too much.
+Rather, it has allowed him to challenge the limitations of the style–to make a painting ‘include more’ precisely because a recognizable image excludes too much.
 Komarin has been called a “painter’s painter.”
-His status in this regard is based on the authenticity of his work, its
+His status in this regard is based on the authenticity of his work, its a

 deep connection to the tradition of modern painting as well as its sustained individuality as an utterly personal voice.

 Extending the direction of the New York School painters

 Like many of the best artists of his generation, he is indebted to the New York School, especially his mentor Philip Guston with whom he studied at Boston University where he was awarded a Graduate Teaching Fellowship.
 Komarin has been particularly successful at filtering these influences throughout his own potent iconography.

 Contemporary American Painter skips traditional painting media and materials for a latex hybrid mix